pointsnorthgis/pdf-text/README.md

 Dependencies
 --------
 ## [pytesseract](https://pypi.org/project/pytesseract/)
 An Optical Character Recognition (OCR) library that will extract text from images.
-This library requires the [Python Image Library (PIL)](https://pillow.readthedocs.io/en/stable/) to be installed on the system as well as [Google Tesseract OCR](https://github.com/tesseract-ocr/tesseract), which powers the character recognition.pip. [pdf2image](https://github.com/Belval/pdf2image) converts PDFs to images that OCR can work on.
+This library requires the [Python Image Library (PIL)](https://pillow.readthedocs.io/en/stable/) to be installed on the system as well as [Google Tesseract OCR](https://github.com/tesseract-ocr/tesseract), which powers the character recognition. [pdf2image](https://github.com/Belval/pdf2image) converts PDFs to images that OCR can work on.

 ### Install PIL (Linux)
 `~$> sudo apt-get install python3-pil`